 Where is the feature in the Admin Console?

 To pin (or un-pin) Box to people's devices, navigate to Enterprise Settings > Device Trust tab.

-- To enable the device pinning feature, check Enable Device Pinning.
+- To enable the device pinning feature, click Enable Device Pinning slider.

 - To limit the number of devices to which your managed users can pin the Box application, select a number from Devices Per User drop down and click Save.